dylan-lang/dylan-tool/README.md

     Dylan packages, including the
     [pacman-catalog](git@github.com:cgay/pacman-catalog) package which
-    describes where to find other packages, will be installed under `${DYLAN}/pkg/`.
+    describes where to find other packages, are installed under `${DYLAN}/pkg/`.

     **Note:** Don't ever put files you want to keep in the